Peace Corp Prep Student Enrollment Form

 (2) Hands-on experience in that same sector (must total at least 50 hours).
 Describe what you plan to do:

 Engaging thoughtfully and fluidly across cultures begins with one’s own self-awareness.
-Through the development of this competency, you will deepen your cultural agility through a mix of three introspective courses in which you learn about others while reflecting upon your own self in relation to others.
-The goal is for you to build your capacity to shift perspective and behavior around relevant cultural differences.
+With this learning objective, you will deepen your cultural agility - by taking three intercultural courses that provide opportunities to learn about others while reflecting upon your own self in relation to others.
+The goal is for you to build your capacity to understand multiple cultures and build intercultural competence.

-1. Required Core Course: CMST 3330: Intercultural Communication
+1. Recommended Core Course: CMST 3330: Intercultural Communication

 Students learn how communication shapes culture and how culture, in turn, affects communication.
 Students develop active intercultural communication skills in professional and personal contexts.

-Every spring and fall semester, Peace Corps Prep students will be invited to attend a one-hour workshop with the Peace Corps Prep Coordinator and the Regional Peace Corps Recruiter where they will receive interview and resume tips and feedback.
-Please indicate the semester/year in which you plan to participate in this workshop.
+Peace Corps Prep students can attend a Peace Corps webinar (see Peace Corps events page) or meet with the Regional Peace Corps Recruiter to receive interview and resume tips and feedback.
+Please indicate the semester/year in which you plan to take part in a webinar and/or meet with a recruiter.

 Describe a leadership experience that you intend to pursue: